-Discarding an ages-old and widely accepted teaching model — the classic lecture format — is not for the academically faint of heart.
+Discarding an age-old and widely accepted teaching model — the classic lecture format — is not for the academically faint of heart.

 Nor is designing and implementing a new, wholly innovative teaching model with which to replace it.

-Yet increasingly, that is what faculty members on Tech’s campus are choosing to do, specifically by adopting what’s called an “inverted” classroom model.
+Yet increasingly, that is what faculty members on Tech’s campus are choosing to do, specifically by adopting what’s called an "inverted" — or "flipped" — classroom model.
 This model asks students to view pre-filmed lectures at home, then treats class time as a dedicated problem-solving workshop.

-It was Donald Webster, associate chair and professor in the School of Civil and Environmental Engineering, who pioneered the inverted course concept back in the fall of 2012.
+Donald Webster, associate chair and professor in the School of Civil and Environmental Engineering, began teaching the inverted course concept back in the fall of 2012.

 “Even as a professor with a lot of experience, [it was] a little terrifying, definitely a leap of faith,” Webster said.
 “But problem-solving — that’s how students learn.”

 Encouraged by fellow faculty members, Webster spent six months planning the design and schedule of his new model.
-In spring 2013, he launched his first inverted course, a fluid mechanics class, known as CEE 3040, for which he coined the term “flipped.”
+In spring 2013, he launched his first inverted course, a fluid mechanics class, known as CEE 3040.

 It was a learning experience.